carlowisse/futuristt-theme/README.md

 ```

 ## Supplemental Settings
 > there are some supplemental workspace settings that can be used to further enhance the theme.
-The are available in the [workspace-settings.json](./workspace-settings.json) file.
+They are available in the [workspace-settings.json](./workspace-settings.json) file.

 ## Screenshots